bethink-code/Hyena/replit.md

 **Current Storage Implementation:**
 - In-memory storage interface (`MemStorage`) for development
 - Abstracted storage interface (`IStorage`) designed for easy migration to database
-- CRUD operations for User entity with extensibility for events, properties, incidents
+- CRUD operations for Event and EventTimeline entities with full lifecycle support
+- Event status transitions: new → assigned → in_progress → resolved
+- Timeline tracking for all event state changes with actor attribution

 **API Design:**
 - RESTful API patterns with `/api` prefix convention